magic-research/piecewise-rectified-flow/README.md

 As shown in the figure, the pre-trained probability flow (which can be transformed from a pre-trained diffusion model) maps random noise distribution $\pi_0$, to the data distribution $\pi_1$.
 It requires many steps to sample from the curved flow with ODE solvers.
-Instead, PeRFlow divides the sampling trajecories into multiple segments (two as an example here), and straightens each segment with the reflow operation.
+Instead, PeRFlow divides the sampling trajecotries into multiple segments (two as an example here), and straightens each segment with the reflow operation.
 A well-trained PeRFlow can generate high-quality images in very few steps because of its piecewise linear nature.

 **Quantitative Results:**    We train a PeRFlow model on LAION-aesthetic-v2 data to accelerate SD-v1.5.
 We compare the FID with respect to three datasets, including: (1) a subset of 30K images from LAION,  (2) a set of 30K images generated from SD-v1.5 with the [JourneyDB](https://huggingface.co/datasets/JourneyDB/JourneyDB) prompts, (3) the validation set of MS-COCO2014.
 For all these datasets, we generate 30K images with different models using the corresponding text prompts.
 The results are presented in the following table.
-PeRFlow has lower FIDs in all the three comparions according to the numerical results.
+PeRFlow has lower FIDs in all the three comparisons according to the numerical results.

 <div align="center" style="font-size:12px;">
   <table>